-A lovely lamb dinner should be served with more than just plainly steamed veg.
+Easter Sunday roast lamb should be served with more than just steamed veg.
 These scrumptious sides are light and full of flavour

-New potatoes are a treat at any time, but they’re transformed when roasted with rosemary and black pepper.
-Finished with fresh herbs to serve.
-Get the recipe for herby roasted jersey royals.
+Baby potatoes are transformed when roasted with rosemary and black pepper.
+Finish with fresh herbs to serve.
+Get the recipe for herby roasted Jersey Royals.

-Roasting leeks gives them a delicious caramel flavour.
-Garlic, rosemary, wine and smoky bacon turn them into a substantial side, and crispy croutons add a welcome crunch.
+Garlic, rosemary, wine and smoky bacon turn leeks into a substantial side and crispy croutons add a welcome crunch.
 Get the recipe for roasted baby leeks with oak-smoked bacon croutons.

-Four ingredients are all you need to make this wonderfully savoury side.
 Peas and crispy pancetta complement each other perfectly and the garlic adds another flavour dimension that goes brilliantly with lamb.
-Get the recipe for peas with pancetta.
+Get the four-ingredient recipe for peas with pancetta.

-Courgettes become more flavoursome with roasting.
-Here, they’re dressed with a lemon juice and olive oil dressing to make a lovely Mediterranean-style side dish.
-Get the recipe for roast courgettes with lemon.
+Dress roasted courgettes with lemon juice and olive oil to make a Mediterranean-style Easter side dish.
+Get the recipe for roasted courgettes with lemon.